Welcome back to the new year. Happy New Year to you all. Please note that PE is now on Tuesday afternoon.

 Our topic this term is........

-We will be making kites in DT and writing about how we made them in English.
+We will be making beach buggies in DT and painting in the style of the Aborigines.

 If you have any questions, feel free to catch me on the playground or make an appointment to see me via the school office.